jsangilve/hatethatcode/content/aws-lambda/uploading_files.md

 ### Disadvantages

 - API Gateway limits the payload size to [10 MB](https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html1).
 If you try to upload a file that exceeds the 10 MB limit, the API Gateway return HTTP 413: `HTTP content length exceeded 10485760 bytes`.

 ### Advantages

-- Relatively easy to setu.
+- Relatively easy to setup
--
+- A synchronous flow for uploading and processing files.
+When the file size doesn't surpass the API Gateway's limit and the required processing can be done quickly, this model is simple to use and integrate with any web application.
+- Authorization can be added using the API Gateway's authorizers.

-### Third option: upload the file using a pre-signed URL and the API Gateway
+## Third option: upload the file using a pre-signed URL and the API Gateway

 This option employs the AWS's API Gateway and two different lambda functions:

+1. A function that creates a pre-signed URL i.e, a URL to upload the file using an `HTTP PUT` request.
+2. A function that processes

 The API Gateway is required for the pre-signed URLs